 § 93A-4.
 Applications for licenses; fees; qualifications; examinations; privilege licenses; renewal or reinstatement of license; power to enforce provisions.

 (a) Any person, partnership, corporation, limited liability company, association, or other business entity hereafter desiring to enter into business of and obtain a license as a real estate broker shall make written application for such license to the Commission in the form and manner prescribed by the Commission.
 Each applicant for a license as a real estate broker shall be at least 18 years of age.
-Each applicant for a license as a real estate broker shall, within three years preceding the date the application is made, have satisfactorily completed, at a school approved by the Commission, an education program consisting of at least 75 hours of instruction in subjects determined by the Commission, or shall possess real estate education or experience in real estate transactions which the Commission shall find equivalent to the education program.
+Each applicant for a license as a real estate broker shall, within three years preceding the date the application is made, have satisfactorily completed, through a real estate education provider certified by the Commission, an education program consisting of at least 75 hours of instruction in subjects determined by the Commission, or shall possess real estate education or experience in real estate transactions which the Commission shall find equivalent to the education program.
 Each applicant for a license as a real estate broker shall be required to pay a fee.
 The application fee shall be one hundred dollars ($100.00) unless the Commission sets the fee at a higher amount by rule; however, the Commission shall not set a fee that exceeds one hundred twenty dollars ($120.00).
 The application fee shall not increase by more than five dollars ($5.00) during a 12-month period.

 (b) Except as otherwise provided in this Chapter, any person who submits an application to the Commission in proper manner for a license as real estate broker shall be required to take an examination.
 The examination may be administered orally, by computer, or by any other method the Commission deems appropriate.
 The Commission may require the applicant to pay the Commission or a provider contracted by the Commission the actual cost of the examination and its administration.
 The cost of the examination and its administration shall be in addition to any other fees the applicant is required to pay under subsection (a) of this section.
 The examination shall determine the applicant's qualifications with due regard to the paramount interests of the public as to the applicant's competency.
 A person who fails the license examination shall be entitled to know the result and score.
 A person who passes the exam shall be notified only that the person passed the examination.
 Whether a person passed or failed the examination shall be a matter of public record; however, the scores for license examinations shall not be considered public records.
 Nothing in this subsection shall limit the rights granted to any person under G.S.
 93B-8.